If you are interested in trying out this tool, please contact our support team

 Team-based learning is a phased learning activity – consisting of 6 phases – and should be implemented in its full form to reap all of the positive outcomes associated with its practice.
 As of right now, FeedbackFruits only supports two of these phases, phase 2: iRAT and phase3: tRAT, with the goal to add support for the other phases in the near future.

 Team-Based Learning is a pedagogical practice that allows students to go beyond rote memorization of knowledge.
 In its essence, TBL focuses on giving students the possibility to apply their knowledge to solve single or multiple problems in a group context.
-It provides students with the opportunity to work in groups with multiple chances of self-assessment and revision.

-The main elements of Team-Based Learning are:
+The two phases of our current Team-Based Learning tool are:

 Individual Readiness Assurance Test (iRAT): students individually complete a multiple-choice quiz based on the material they have read → no answers revealed yet.

 Team Readiness Assurance Test (tRAT): students answer the same multiple-choice questions but now in teams while discussing/negotiating.
 Often they use IF-ATs (scratch-off) questions which provide rich corrective feedback.

 This feature makes team-based learning its own tool in the tools list when creating a new activity.
 This consists of an Individual Readiness Assurance test (iRAT) and Team readiness Assurance test (tRAT).
 The tool thus creates two tasks sharing the same set of questions, one task meant for iRAT, one for tRAT.

 Team-Based Learning assignments can only consist of multiple-choice questions.